Cagriyoruk/Mission-Tic-Tac-Toe/README.md

 # Mission Tic-Tac-Toe / EC601 Mini Project 3

 ## React Native
 React Native is an open-source mobile application framework created by Facebook.
 It is used to develop applications for Android, iOS, Web and UWP by enabling developers to use React along with native platform capabilities.
-Furthermore, an incomplete port for Qt also exists

 ## React Native app for a Tic-Tac-Toe game.
 - Press New Game to start the game.